ToshioCP/Gtk4-tutorial/src/sec24.src.md

 ## Color.ui and color.gresource.xml

 First, We need to make the ui file of the widgets.
-The image in the previous subsection gives us the structure of the widgets.
-Title bar, four buttons in the tool bar and two widgets textview and drawing area.
+Title bar, four buttons in the tool bar, textview and drawing area.
 The ui file is as follows.

 @@@include
 color/color.ui
 @@@

-- 10-53: This part is the tool bar which has four buttons, `Run`, `Open`, `Save` and `Close`.
+- 10-53: The horizontal box `boxh1` makes a tool bar which has four buttons, `Run`, `Open`, `Save` and `Close`.
-This is similar to the toolbar of tfe text editor in [Section 9](sec9.src.md).
+This is similar to the `tfe` text editor in [Section 9](sec9.src.md).
 There are two differences.
 `Run` button replaces `New` button.
 A signal element is added to each button object.
-It has "name" attribute which is a signal name and "handler" attribute which is the name of its signal handler function.
+It has "name" attribute which is a signal name and "handler" attribute which is the name of its signal handler.
 Options "-WI, --export-dynamic" CFLAG is necessary when you compile the application.
-You can achieve this by adding "export_dynamic: true" argument to executable function in `meson.build`.
+You can achieve this by adding "export_dynamic: true" argument to the executable function in `meson.build`.
 And be careful that the handler must be defined without 'static' class.
-- 54-76: Puts GtkScrolledWindow and GtkDrawingArea into GtkBox.
+- 54-76: The horizontal box `boxh2` includes GtkScrolledWindow and GtkDrawingArea.
 GtkBox has "homogeneous property" with TRUE value, so the two children have the same width in the box.
 TfeTextView is a child of GtkScrolledWindow.